-21-year-old Ethan has a learning disability and autism, and he lives at home with his parents and his younger sister.
+Ethan is 21 years old and lives with his parents and his younger sister.
+He has a learning disability and autism.
 He does not use verbal communication and has high levels of challenging behaviour, including harming himself and others.

 His parents needed to find activities for Ethan to do during the day while they were at work.
 After 12 months of failed placements, the family were finally referred to one of Voyage Care’s day care services.
 The support team were asked to provide a package for 9 hours during the day (9-5pm) to find meaningful and age-appropriate activities.

 Ethan was assigned a small team of support staff to give him consistent care and help him build relationships.
 The key focus for his support team initially was to understand and get to know Ethan’s triggers.
 His behaviour could include aggression, biting, kicking and scratching staff and initially there were around four episodes of serious challenging behaviour each day.